Javapower77/cs2-industries-extended/Code/LongDescription.md

 ## Description
 This asset pack add specific industrial manufacturing buildings to produce goods in a boosted way having the production multiplier set to 6.
 Also there are several Cargo Train Stations to get your trains transport specific kind of resources and goods.
+Using CTRL+E by defaults will apply the settings of the Extractor Efficiency that can be configured in the Settings Option of the Menu.
+I will change this behaivor in future release.
 This mod would bring more assets and features to the game related to industries.

 ## Added Assets